 2.3.
 Republication of Content by someone other than the author requires written permission from CPI.
 Customer is authorized to excerpt or cite Content as source material provided reference is given to CPI.

 2.4.
 CPI reserves the right to monitor Customer’s use of the Service to ensure compliance with this Agreement and prevent fraudulent use.
 Such monitoring of use may include but will not be limited to determining whether or not the Service is accessed under the account from multiple computers, as well as noting downloads beyond the limit of a single-user or a disproportionate number of users.
 All download limitations will be enforced at CPI’s discretion.
-Customer may not make available a user name and password to a party that is not an Authorized User.
-If such monitoring indicates you are not in compliance with this Agreement or if fraudulent activity is suspected, CPI reserves the right to take such action as it deems necessary, including, but not limited to, suspension or termination of the account.
+Customer may not make a user name and password available to a party that is not an Authorized User.
+If monitoring indicates Customer is not in compliance with this Agreement or if fraudulent activity is suspected, CPI reserves the right to take such action as it deems necessary, including, but not limited to, suspension or termination of the account.

 3. Copyrights and Other Proprietary Rights

 3.1.
-Content is proprietary, copyrighted works of CPI and its authors and comprises: (i) works of original authorship, including compiled Content containing CPI’s selection, arrangement and coordination and expression of such Content or pre-existing material it has created, gathered or assembled; and (ii) Content that has been created, developed and maintained by CPI or its authors at great expense, such that misappropriation or unauthorized use by others for commercial gain would unfairly and/or irreparably harm CPI and its authors or reduce CPI or its authors’ incentive to create, develop and maintain such content.
+Content is proprietary, copyrighted works of CPI and its authors and comprises: (i) works of original authorship, including compiled Content containing CPI’s selection, arrangement and coordination, and expression of such Content or pre-existing material as it has created, gathered or assembled; and (ii) Content that has been created, developed and maintained by CPI or its authors at great expense, such that misappropriation or unauthorized use by others for commercial gain would unfairly and/or irreparably harm CPI and its authors or reduce CPI or its authors’ incentive to create, develop and maintain such content.
 Customer will not commit or permit any act or omission that would contest or impair CPI’s or any author’s proprietary and intellectual property rights to Content or that would cause the Content to infringe the proprietary or intellectual property rights of a third party.
 Customer will reproduce CPI’s or its authors’ copyright and proprietary rights legend on all copies of Content.